RichardHoa/hack-me-frontend/README.md

 ## Deployment

 This project includes a `Dockerfile` for production deployment.
 While you can use it for local deployment, it is not necessary.
-There is no Github Actions pipeline for this project so I use Makefile to deploy to the cloud, this is not proper production practice

 ## Full local development